Growth Product Management InternUniShackDelivered

 Insights

-Big platforms win on traffic, UniShack wins on trust
+Big platforms win on traffic.
+UniShack wins on trust.

 Competitor testing, review mining, and outreach interviews revealed a consistent pattern: students don't distrust UniShack, they just don't have enough proof yet.